ssuukk/MaxVector/README.md

 Of course - more features will be added as necessary.

 ## So how do I run it?
-All you need is a local instance of Postgres and a JAR build from this repo.
+All you need is a local instance of Postgres with [pgvector](https://github.com/pgvector/pgvector) extension and a JAR build from this repo.